reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 		- Fraud
 		- Defamation/Slander/Libel
 		- Contract Enforcement
+		- Justification: unwanted economic externalities, but we do not need democratic support.
+We can assume anyone who partakes in these activities prefers a system where the rules are followed.
 	- Protecting against direct physical harm
 		- Require accessible information about the dangers/risks of a product
 		- Housing Safety (e.g. no asbestos, lead in paint)
 		- Employment Safety
 		- Food/Drug
+		- Justification: communal preferences
 	- Workplace Regulations
 		- Minimum Wage
 		- Mandated Benefits